• Skip to primary navigation

 7. Serve.
 Remove from the oven and let cool for 1-2 minutes, then brush the tops with melted butter.
 Enjoy!

-Hands pulling apart a Potato Roll from a baking sheet. recipe potato rolls.
+Hands pulling apart a Potato Roll from a baking sheet.
+This old fashioned yeast rolls recipe is easy to make at home.

 Frequently Asked Questions